aLiehrmann/MsFPOP_paper/README.md

     at runtime_cmp_gr.R and runtime_cmp_al.R in the R repository.

 (2) R script to compare the runtime of sampling strategies of future changepoint
-    candidates in Ms.FPOP.
+    candidates and the runtime under different minimum segment length constraints in Ms.FPOP.

-    => To reproduce Figure S2, you should look at runtime_cmp_al.R in the R repository.
+    => To reproduce Figure S2 and Figure S4 you should look at runtime_cmp_al.R
+    in the R repository.

 (3) R script to calibrate the constants ($\gamma$ and $\beta$) of the multiscale
     penalty.